-Cervical cancer is one of the most preventable of all cancers yet the LGBTIQ community are less likely to screen for cervical screening than the rest of the population.
-Turns out even as a priority population for screening, the LGBTIQ community are often left out of ‘mainstream’ messaging.
+Cervical cancer is one of the most preventable of all cancers yet the LGBTQ community are less likely to screen for cervical screening than the rest of the population.
+Turns out even as a priority population for screening, the LGBTQ community are often left out of ‘mainstream’ messaging.
 Combine this with individual screening experiences ranging from the ‘easy peasy, there’s nothing to worry about!’ all the way through to the truly traumatic, the campaign needed to do a lot more than just promote cervical screening.
 It was essential the campaign understood the nuances of the individual and the community.

-While the campaign focused on gaining as much immediate impact with our target groups, the brand thinking focused on establishing a long-term relationship between ACON, cervical screening and the wider LGBTIQ and healthcare communities.
+While the campaign focused on gaining as much immediate impact with our target groups, the brand thinking focused on establishing a long-term relationship between ACON, cervical screening and the wider LGBTQ and healthcare communities.
 Through this trusted brand relationship, we could then effectively and continually communicate new messages through the platform, and with greater effectiveness than focusing on the short-term goals of a campaign alone.
-This goodwork approach enabled the campaign to stretch far beyond aesthetics alone, and has been successful in helping to save lives through screening.
+This Goodwork approach enabled the campaign to stretch far beyond aesthetics alone, and has been successful in helping to save lives through screening.

 I want to thank goodwork – we have developed an important new relationship with this very community oriented creative agency – one that has been critical to authentic representation of a diverse range of community talent within this campaign.Karen Price, Deputy CEO, ACON